Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/README.md

 <h5> About the Experiment : </h5>

-In this experiment, studend will learn how to compare three number which will return the greatest number as output.
+In this experiment, students will learn how to compare three number, and get the greatest of three number as output.
 To do this comparison, student will use a simple if-else block, and use simulator to show the working of the "if-else ladder".
 The program will prompt the user to enter three number and based on the input, it will display the greatest of three number.

 <h5> Target Audience : </h5>